emiliensocchi/azurehound-queries/README.md

-# AzureHound Cipher queries
+# AzureHound Queries

-Collection of cipher queries for [AzureHound](https://github.com/BloodHoundAD/AzureHound).
+Collection of BloodHound queries for Azure.